ULNA ANATOMY

 • The distal end is smaller than the proximal end

-• Includes structures for wrist stability and forearm rotation
+• Includes structures for your wrist stability and forearm rotation

 Overview